andrewrk/genesis/README.md

  * Never require the user to restart the program.
  * Let's get these things right the first time around:
    - Undo/redo.
 Make sure it works correctly with multiplayer.
-   - Ability to edit multiple projects at once.
-There's no reason users shouldn't be able to copy and paste stuff from one project to another.
    - Support for N audio channels instead of hardcoded stereo.

 ## License